PaulOgier/IntunePowerShellScripts/Goto Assist/README.md

 $skipFile: The full path for the skip-file that prevents the script from running again.

 $msiProductCodes: A list of MSI product codes for older versions you want to target for uninstallation.
+If you want to get other product codes for your situation, please either check the registy or uninstallview from https://www.nirsoft.net/utils/uninstall_view.html

 $goToAssistAppName, $goToAssistRegistryPath, etc.: Variables that define the specific names, registry keys, and folder paths for the manual cleanup process.